 cat /proc/version

-# linux-exploit-suggester will map kernel version to known exploits
+# Linux Exploit Suggester maps your kernel version to known exploits

 ./linux-exploit-suggester.sh | grep -i "high"